GLIMS-RGI/rgi_user_guide/docs/appendix/acknowledgements.md

 For his decades-long support of the GLIMS database:<br>
 **Bruce Raup**

-For his leadership and substantial contributions in developing, generating and curating the RGI over nearly a decade:<br>
-**Graham Cogley**

 For their pioneering work in initiating the RGI:<br>
 **Graham Cogley, Georg Kaser, Tad Pfeffer**